 If You Were Born with Female Anatomy, You Will Need To Find a Sperm Donor

-There are a few options for someone in need of a sperm donor.
+There are a few pregnancy options for someone in need of a sperm donor.
 Some turn to a loved one, others receive offers from close friends, and there are professional sperm banks as well.
 Sperm banks are known to be very safe, as donors must provide their extensive personal and family medical histories.
 Medical evaluation of sperm donors include:

 - Screenings for sexually transmitted diseases